Call Us Anytime At (800) 435-7542

 Engaging in excessive social media usage during work hours can land you in trouble with your employer.
 While most companies tolerate brief check-ins, spending a significant amount of time on social media instead of focusing on your job responsibilities can result in repercussions.
 It’s important to prioritize your work tasks and use social media platforms responsibly during designated breaks or outside of work hours.

 If you have faced penalties or termination due to your social media activity, seeking assistance from an experienced employment law attorney is crucial.
-Contact PLBSH at (800) 435-7542 to schedule a consultation and receive expert guidance on your case.
+Contact PLBH at (800) 435-7542 to schedule a consultation and receive expert guidance on your case.